eXpServer/expserver.github.io/docs/tester/installation/tutorial.md

 # Introduction

-Welcome to the **eXpServer-Testbench** platform — a comprehensive solution designed to simplify and automate the process of testing server-side applications in a controlled and insightful environment.
+This guide walks you through the **eXpServer-Testbench** platform — a solution designed to simplify and automate the process of testing server-side applications in a controlled and insightful environment.

 This platform is especially useful for developers, students, and educators who are working on low-level network or systems programming and want a streamlined way to test compiled binaries with predefined test cases, real-time logs, and system resource monitoring.